Timberlea, Nova Scotia: Amenities

 Timberlea is home to Beechville Lakeside Timberlea Elementary School which serves those three communities.
 The school is located between the Greenwood Heights and Glengarry Estates subdivisions.

 In early 2018 it was announced Sobeys would open a new store at Exit 3 along Highway 103 to service Timberlea.
 In winter of 2019, the store opened—which raised the issue of the lack of public transit service to the store.

 Contemporary issues

 There is discussion over preserving a substantially large area of crown land for a park near the lakes.
 Tentative plans are being discussed over the prospect of a community library, and construction and restoration of a "Fraser's Mill Museum", commemorating the saw mill at the source of Nine Mile River, which was once owned by the Fraser family.
 Loss of wilderness area and increasing suburban burdens have also fed opposition to Highway 113, a proposed highway connector from Timberlea.
-Currently, Timberlea can be considered a "bedroom community", since there are a very limited number of business and services in the immediate area.